arishill/commerce-admin-web/README.md

 Arishill Commerce is being built on NodeJS.

 ### Features
-All functionality is handled in local meteor packages.
-These packages will potentially be broken out into separate repos in the future.
-Some features (and packages) currently in progress:
+Some feature currently in progress:

 - Products
 - Orders